tobgu/qcache/README.rst

 * Configurable URL prefix
 * Implement both GET and POST to query (using .../q/)
 * Make it possible to execute multiple queries in one request (qs=,/qs/)
-* Make it possible to do explicit evict by DELETE
 * Allow post with data and query in one request, this will guarantee progress as long as the dataset fits in memory. {"query": ..., dataset: ...}
 * Counters available at special URL (cache hits direct and indirect, misses, dataset size distribution, exception count)